Hackers News Hackers News

 Reconnaissance loader with AppleScript payload delivery (Source – Microsoft)

-Apple has since updated XProtect signatures to detect this threat, and macOS 26.4 introduced a paste-blocking prompt that warns users when a potentially malicious Terminal command is about to run.
+In response to this threat, Apple has updated its XProtect signatures to detect ClickFix malware.
+Furthermore, macOS 26.4 introduced a new paste-blocking prompt.
+This security feature warns users when a potentially malicious command is about to be pasted into Terminal, providing an additional layer of defense against such social engineering tactics.

-Security teams are advised to monitor for unusual curl activity, flag command sequences involving osascript, Base64, and Gunzip, and detect unauthorized access to Keychain data and browser credential stores.
-Most importantly, users should never paste instructions copied from online sources into Terminal, no matter how trustworthy the page appears.
+• Monitor for Suspicious Activity: For security teams, monitor for unusual curl activity, flag command sequences involving osascript, Base64 decoding, and Gunzip, and detect unauthorized access attempts to Keychain data and browser credential stores.

 Indicators of Compromise (IoCs)